urbit/docs/tutorials/ship-troubleshooting.md

 An ounce of prevention is worth a pound of cure, so let's first go over some best practices to keep your ship in working order.

-### Only boot with your keyfile once.** Once your ship is booted with your keyfile, you should never use that same keyfile again.
+### Only boot with your keyfile once

+Once your ship is booted with your keyfile, you should never use that same keyfile again.
 If you do boot with the same keyfile twice, any other ship on the network that your ship has communicated with will never be able to talk to it again.

 If you accidentally booted with the same keyfile twice, the only remedy is performing a [personal breach](#personal-breach),  which is explained in the next section.